Activewear has been steadily rising in popularity to the point where the word 'athleisure' has even secured its spot in the dictionary.

 Research by Verdict Retail completed in February 2016 found that:

-- 53.7% of consumers purchased activewear over the last 12 months, with the highest penetration among 25 to 44 years age group.
+- 53.7% of consumers purchased activewear over the last 12 months, with the highest penetration among the 25 to 44 years age group.

 - 43.3% of consumers prefer to wear activewear over other clothing.

-The rise of activewear has been accompanied by a rise in fitness technology, with gadgets developed to monitor everything from your sleep to your water intake.
+The rise of fitness clothing has been accompanied by a rise in fitness technology, with gadgets developed to monitor everything from your sleep to your water intake.
 Due to this constant consciousness of our physical state, we’re more likely to worry about wearing fitness wear which enables us to be more active throughout the day.
-One in 6 consumers currently wears wearable technology.The UK market for activewear is predicted to rise over the next 5 years to surpass 8 billion, according to new research by Key Note.
+One in 6 consumers currently wears wearable technology and it is predicted that the wearables market will grow to $34 billion by 2020.